If#

 (print k)

-(print v)) # prints "a", 1, "b" and 2
+(print v)) # Prints "a", 1, "b" and 2

 For#

-A more powerful loop functionality is provided by the for loop.
-The for loop is an elegant way to define and create arrays based on existing collections.
-It combines the functionality of foreach, let and if in one call.
+loop is an elegant way to define and create arrays based on existing collections.
+It combines the functionality of foreach

 (for head body+)